anudeep-17/518_assignment_2/README.md

 ---
 # Deployment process:
-Step 1: Create a AWS instance of EC2 in console [expected to have a AWS account setted up] Step 2: On the process of creation we do download a key file with extention .pem we edit the security and link it with ssh call.
+Step 1: Create a AWS instance of EC2 in console [expected to have a AWS account setted up] <br>
+Step 2: On the process of creation we do download a key file with extention .pem we edit the security and link it with ssh call.<br>
-Step 3: Once connected install pm2 globally, after installing clone the project repository and deploy your react app [both client and server]
+Step 3: Once connected install pm2 globally, after installing clone the project repository and deploy your react app [both client and server] <br>

 ---
 # Code blocks